Four male officials wearing face masks approach our van – we know there’ll be a problem.

 Now over 200 dead, and 10,000 infected (are the official figures but other sources say 100,000 infected).

-However, it seems most people recover from the illness and deaths have been mostly limited to the elderly, and those with existing medical conditions.
+However, it seems most people recover from the illness and that mostly the elderly die, and those with existing medical conditions.

 Here in Dali, people seem relaxed, but very aware, at this stage of the outbreak.